Shourya70073/Movieley/README.md

 # Movieley

-#Movieley is an hub for information related to films, this app is been developed using dart and flutter.
+#Movieley is an hub for information related to films, this app has been developed using dart and flutter.

 #Home Screen of App